Introduction to tasks

 The following are run conditions for Triggered Tasks:

-• When data is changed in the table that the associated stream tracks.
+• When data is changed in the table (or tables) that the associated stream tracks.

 • When the task is first resumed, to consume any data already in the stream.

 • Triggered Tasks automatically run a health check every 12 hours to prevent the stream from becoming stale.
-If there is no data in the stream, Snowflake skips the run without using compute resources.
+If no data is in the stream, Snowflake skips the run without using compute resources.

-To migrate an existing task from a scheduled task to a triggered task, unset the SCHEDULE parameter.
+Suspend the task, unset the SCHEDULE parameter, and resume the task.
 The existing task must have a target stream defined in the WHEN clause.

 ALTER TASK task SUSPEND;